Visitor’s Guide

 Located in the Warner Mountains 15 miles northeast of Lakeview, 1.5 miles off Highway 140

 Two cabins available for rent, both with kitchens and one with a bathroom.
-They offer a discount for current ONDA members.
+They offer current ONDA members $25 off their first night rental.

 Where to Eat

-You’ll only find a few more options for refreshment after you leave Lakeview.
-The hamlets of Plush and Adel offer combination store / gas / cafe / taverns for basic amenities, burgers and gas as you head out to explore the region.
-It’s wise to call ahead, as these joints aren’t open 24-7.
-The Hart Mountain General Store phone number is (541) 947-2491 and you can reach the Adel Store and Tavern at (541) 947-3851.
+You’ll only find a few more options for food and gas after you leave Lakeview.
+The hamlets of Plush and Adel offer combination convenience stores with gas, burgers, beverages and basic amenities as you head out to explore the region.
+It’s wise to call ahead, as these spots aren’t open 24/7.
+The Hart Mountain General Store in Plush can be reached at (541) 947-2491 and the Adel Store and Tavern can be reached at (541) 947-3851.

 Mark Darnell